-- 1. Upon written advice from the Union Branch Secretary up to four members for the AWU can be appointed as Workplace Representatives, Council shall recognise such person or persons as being accredited by the Union for: - a.
-Discussion with employees on matters pertaining to the work they perform or work related issues, - b.
+- 1. Upon written advice from the Union Branch Secretary, up to four members for the Union can be appointed as Workplace Representatives, the employer shall recognise such person or persons as being accredited by the Union for: - a.
+Discussion with employees on matters pertaining to the work they perform or work related issues - b.
 Discussion with duly accredited Union Officers on matters referred to above and regarding the performance of union duties. - 2.
-Workplace Representatives will be entitled to: - a. be treated with respect and without discrimination; - b. be consulted about workplace issues and have access to information about the organisation that is not confidential; - c. meet with management to discuss issues of concern; and - d. meet with accredited Union Officers on work related matters. - 3.
-Workplace Representatives will be allowed reasonable time during working hours to carry out tasks as a result of their representative role and these may include: - a.
-Speaking to, meeting with and representing other employees; - b.
-Attending Union organised training and conferences to a maximum of five (5) days per annum provided that Council is able to make adequate staffing arrangements during the period of leave and no more than two (2) employees are on this leave at any one time, unless otherwise agreed. - c.
-Approval to this training will not be unreasonably withheld. - 4.
+Employee Representatives may also be appointed to represent employees generally within the organisation.
+Employees Representatives will be nominated and voted in by employees of the organisation. - 3.
+Employee and Workplace Representatives will be entitled to: - a.
+Be treated with respect and without discrimination - b.
+Be consulted about workplace issues and have access to information about the organisation that is not confidential - c.
+Meet with management to discuss issues of concern - d.
+Workplace Representatives may meet with accredited Union Officers on work related matters. - 4.
+Employee and Workplace Representatives will be allowed reasonable time during working hours to carry out tasks as a result of their representative role and these may include: - a.
+Speaking to, meeting with and representing other employees - b.
+Workplace Representatives may attend Union organised training and conferences to a maximum of five (5) days per annum provided Council is able to make adequate staffing arrangements during the period of leave and no more than two (2) employees are on this leave at any one time, unless otherwise agreed.
+An employee must have completed a period of 12 months service with Council before proceeding on leave under this Clause, unless otherwise agreed. - c.
+Other employees may attend up to three (3) days union training as approved by their People Leader. - d.
+Approval to this training will not be unreasonably withheld. - 5.
 Council will provide new employees with the opportunity to participate in an induction program as soon as practicable after the commencement of their employment.
-The program will include information (i.e. contact details) on the Workplace Representative(s). - 5.
-To enable them to represent other employees effectively, Workplace Representatives will be allowed to use Council's equipment and facilities.
-Use of these items is a privilege and therefore care should be taken to ensure that they are appropriately used and that communication is at all times respectful and courteous. - 6.
-Union produced newsletters or like publications must not be circulated by Workplace Representatives using Council's equipment and facilities unless prior permission has been sought through Organisational Development. - 7.
-Workplace Representatives will have the following responsibilities: - a. they will inform their People Leader before leaving their work area to attend to representative tasks; - b. if a general meeting of employees is required in work time and/or on Council's property, prior agreement must be sought through Organisational Development or the relevant Director before it takes place, giving reasons for the meeting. - c. if seeking a formal meeting with a Union Officer on site, prior notice must be given to Organisational Development before it takes place.
+The program will include information (i.e. contact details) on the Workplace Representative(s). - 6.
+To enable them to represent employees effectively, Employee and Workplace Representatives will be allowed to use Council's equipment and facilities.
+Use of these items is a privilege and therefore care should be taken to ensure that they are appropriately used and that communication is at all times respectful and courteous. - 7.
+Union produced newsletters or like publications must not be circulated by Workplace Representatives using Council's equipment and facilities unless prior permission has been sought through Organisational Development.

+- 8. Employee and Workplace Representatives will have the following responsibilities: - a.
+They will inform their People Leader before leaving their work area to attend to representative tasks. - b.
+If a general meeting of employees is required in work time and/or on Council's property, prior agreement must be sought through Organisational Development or the relevant Director before it takes place, giving reasons for the meeting. - c.
+If seeking a formal meeting with a Union Officer on site, prior notice must be given to Organisational Development before it takes place. - d.
 Care must be taken to ensure that representative matters of a routine nature are dealt with at times that are least inconvenient to the responsibilities of their Council position.